Table of Contents

 App Name | The app name is a string description of the app - this is often blank or not provided by the exchange. | Use INCLUDE or EXCLUDE targeting. |

-Deal ID List | Find details on Deal ID Lists here You MUST have explicit permission to use a deal ID for from either the publisher who owns the deal, the exchange who offers the deal, or Beeswax (if it is a publicly usable PMP).
-If you have discovered a Deal ID from your Metamarkets dashboard, please confirm with your Beeswax Customer Success Manager about your eligibility to use said Deal ID. | Use as INCLUDE targeting |
+Deal List | Explicit permission is needed in order to use a deal ID from either the publisher who owns the deal, the exchange who offers the deal, or the DSP (if it is a publicly usable PMP).
+When discovering a Deal ID from the Metamarkets dashboard, please confirm with the Customer Success Manager about the eligibility to use said Deal ID.
+Target a Deal List:

-Domain List | Find details on Domain Lists here | Use as INCLUDE or EXCLUDE targeting |
+| Use as INCLUDE targeting |

 Placement ID | Exchange specific ID for the placement.
 A placement ID maps to a unique tag ID on the publisher’s site.
 This is the most granular segmentation of inventory and should be used if domain or site IDs are not providing granular enough control.
-Required that you prepend exchange abbreviation, for example “rp/12345”. | Use as INCLUDE or EXCLUDE targeting |
+Required to prepend exchange abbreviation, for example “rp/12345”. | Use as INCLUDE or EXCLUDE targeting |

 Placement ID List | List of Placement IDs.
 To create a list: